 - Using Feeling Faces Flashcards (pictures of faces with different feelings) to identify emotions

 - Playing Feelings Charades – a game that requires youth to act out different sets of emotions

 - Teaching relaxation skills in youth-friendly ways (e.g. yoga, deep breathing, progressive muscle relaxation, guided imagery)

 - Listening to music and reading lyrics to help reflect on the youth’s experience of trauma, safety, or other emotions

 Many different types of trauma-focused and trauma-informed treatments exist today.
 These may also be referred to as trauma-focused interventions.
 One intervention type is not “better” than another, but rather each was developed to meet the different needs of individuals and families.
 Trauma-focused treatments may look different based on age, trauma experience, setting, or location.

 To find specific trauma-informed interventions based on your child’s needs, visit the National Child Traumatic Stress Network Empirically Supported Treatments and Promising Practices by clicking HERE.
-Please see the table below for examples of different trauma interventions based on setting, age, and trauma type.

 How Do I Know if a Therapist is Trauma-Informed?

 Currently there are no state or national regulations defining “trauma-informed provider” or “trauma-informed therapist.”
 However, some states are working toward “credentialing” or ensuring that clinicians have minimum education and training around trauma-informed practice.
 No matter where you live or what a professional’s background may be, there are questions you can ask a therapist to learn more about his/her training and experience working with children exposed to trauma.
 Some questions you may consider asking include:

 - What is your educational background (degree, professional title)?